harshdhakate2003/product-store-localstorage/README.md

-# 🛒 Product Store App
+# Product Store App

-A mini **Product Management Web App** built using **HTML, CSS & Vanilla JavaScript**.
+This is a simple Product Store web application built using HTML, CSS and JavaScript.

-This project lets users add products, save them in LocalStorage, filter by category and sort by price — all without any backend.
+The app allows users to add products, store them in LocalStorage, filter by category and sort by price.

 ---

-## ✨ Features
+## Features

-- ➕ Add new products using a form
+- Add new product using form
-- 💾 Save products in LocalStorage
+- Store products in LocalStorage
-- 🖼 Dynamic product display
+- Display products dynamically
-- 🗂 Filter products by category
+- Filter products by category
-- 💰 Sort products by price
+- Sort products by price
-- ⚡ Fully Frontend Project

 ---

-## 🛠 Tech Stack
+## Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
-- JavaScript (ES6)
+- JavaScript

 ---

-## ▶️ How to Run
+## How to Run

-1. Download or clone the repository
+1. Download or clone this repository
 2. Open the project folder
 3. Open **index.html** in your browser

 ---

-## 🎯 Why I Built This
+## Project Purpose

-This project helped me practice:
+This project was created to practice:

-- DOM Manipulation
+- DOM manipulation
-- Event Handling
+- Event handling
-- LocalStorage CRUD
+- LocalStorage usage
-- JavaScript array methods (`map`, `filter`, `sort`)
+- JavaScript array methods

 ---

-## 👨‍💻 Author
+## Author

 Harsh Dhakate